Nonye2K3/chia/Beginners-Guide.md

 ### Full Node Tab

 This shows the blockchain movement.
-It shows that you are sync with the blockchain.
+It shows that you are in sync with the blockchain.
 A copy of the blockchain is stored on your pc.
 You have a live copy that is in sync with everyone else.

 - *Blocks* : This is the blockchain working
 - *Connections* : Those are the connections to you and other users--  those connections make Chia much faster to process transactions—part of the design, and make it more secure